maxrainer/docker-ansible-programmatic/README.md

 Docker build for Southbound Ansible Module

+1. mount your local playbooks to /opt/apps/ansible/playbooks
-1. add a config.xml file to host machine and mount that to /opt/apps/etc
+2. add a config.xml file to host machine and mount that to /opt/apps/etc

 ```
 	<?xml version="1.0" encoding="UTF-8" standalone="yes"?>